 During that time, I was involved in a very serious traffic accident and was out of action for 6 months.
 After that, I didn’t want to do surveillance work anymore so I took on the role of Chemist Inspector in Oxford.
 This involved going round all of the chemists in the city, checking the drugs coming in and going out to check everything was above board.

 I was also called upon to give expert evidence in court about drug cases, stating the value and discussing how the drugs were produced.
 I then started lecturing to the medical trade, police force, doctors and prison workers, which is what brought me to HMP Oxford Castle.
+Look back on HMP Oxford in this “on the record” blog.
 I used to come every 2-3 months for training, talking to the guards about drug usage, how it could be making its way into the prison.
 Normally, wives and girlfriends of the prisoners used to smuggle drugs in and hand it over when they kissed; sometimes, we even found drugs being smuggled in in baby’s nappies!

 Later in my career, I did a little bit of work with the press and I started appearing on BBC Radio, BBC Morning TV (with Kilroy) and on Panorama, when we were followed on a drugs bust by a reporter who had followed the trail of heroin from the fields in Pakistan right through to Oxford.